initialcommit-com/git-dummy/README.md

 ## Command options and flags
 Available options and flags include:

-`--name`: The name of the dummy Git repo.
+`--name`: The name of the dummy Git repo, defaults to "dummy".
-`--commits`: The number of commits to populate in the dummy Git repo.
+`--commits`: The number of commits to populate in the dummy Git repo, defaults to 5.
-`--git-dir`: The path at which to store the dummy Git repo.
+`--git-dir`: The path at which to store the dummy Git repo, defaults to current directory.

 ## Basic command examples
 Generate a dummy Git repo called "cheese" with 10 commits on your Desktop: